-Debt affordability targets measure the City's ability to repay all of its obligations based on the strength of its revenue streams and the capacity of the underlying population to afford the cost of borrowing.
+Debt affordability targets measure the City's ability to repay its obligations based on the strength of its revenues and the capacity of the underlying population to afford the cost of borrowing.
 Maintaining an appropriate level of debt affordability is crucial for ensuring long-term fiscal sustainability and economic competitiveness while investing in projects necessary to deliver essential public services.